What is a Nuffield Research Placement?

 Think back to when you were seventeen.
 What did you know about research as a career?
 How did you get where you are today?
 It’s likely there were key individuals and experiences that motivated and inspired you, and it’s those experiences that we want to give to young people through our Nuffield Research Placements.

 Nuffield Research Placements give young people from disadvantaged backgrounds the opportunity to gain skills and confidence in science and research.
-They are provided by the Nuffield Foundation as part of its mission to improve social well-being and educational opportunity across the UK.
+They are provided by the Nuffield Foundation as part of its mission to improve social well-being and educational opportunity across the UK and an independent evaluation has shown them to increase access to university courses in STEM subjects.
 We currently work with a wide range of organisations, including universities and research institutes, local government and public sector agencies, tech and pharmaceutical companies, think tanks and market research agencies to deliver these placements.

 Some of these organisations employ thousands of people, and some have a single-figure headcount.
 What they all have in common is a research and development project in need of some attention and a commitment to sharing their passion for their business with young people from their local area.